MicroControleurMonde/RP2040-RNG/CAcert_Analysys.md

 ## Conclusion

-- Metrics such as entropy (3.437706) are relatively modest for a hardware generator, meaning that it is not completely free of bias or does not achieve ideal levels of randomness.
+- Metrics such as entropy (3.437706) are relatively modest for a hardware generator, meaning that it is not completely free of bias or **does not achieve ideal levels of randomness**.

 - Its use in Cryptography, Authentication, Session Key generation is subject to caution.